Go back to normal view

 Godparents are not simply the people who will care for your child should anything happen to you.
 Rather, they should be people who will be there for your child and help them think about the bigger questions in life - questions of love, hope and faith.

-Ideally there should be at least three godparents, preferably two of the same sex and one of the opposite sex.
+Ideally there should be at least three godparents, traditionally two of the same sex and one of the opposite sex.
 Parents may be godparents for their own children, providing they have at least one other godparent.
 Godparents must be baptised themselves and old enough to make some serious promises on behalf of the child.

 How much does a baptism service cost?